View Evelyn Adams's Obituary on HoumaToday.com and share memories

 She was preceded in death by her husband, Thomas J. "T.J."
 Adams Sr.; and her parents, Alvin and Hazel Daigle

 Evelyn was a devout Catholic and active member of the Ladies Altar Society, Legion of Mary, and St. Gregory Vocal Choir.
-She loved and encouraged her children, grandchildren, and great-grandchildren every second, influencing an appreciation for education and a joy for life.
-She kept a beautiful home for her family, and enjoyed traveling with her loved ones, as well.
-Where ever she was, she nurtured with all of her heart.
+She loved and encouraged her children, grandchildren and great-grandchildren every second, influencing an appreciation for education and a joy for life.
+She kept a beautiful home for her family and enjoyed traveling with her loved ones as well.
+Wherever she was, she nurtured with all of her heart.

 In lieu of flowers, please make donations to the Lewy Body Dementia Association or St. Gregory Barbarigo Catholic Church.